-Turns out the rest of my family was missing it just as much, because that enormous batch didn't last very long.
-And since I have a need to make it regularly now, I decided I should mix it up a bit and create a new biscotti recipe.
+For a while, I was only making my Cranberry Pistachio Biscotti Christmas Biscotti once a year (during the holidays).
+But then I started to really miss it the rest of the year.
+Turns out the rest of my family was missing it just as much because that enormous batch didn't last very long.
+Since I need to make it regularly now, I decided I should mix it up a bit and create a new biscotti recipe.
 And what flavor makes the best dessert, especially breakfast dessert?!
-Well, chocolate of course!
-And that is how this Chocolate Marble Biscotti was born.
-It's not only looks really cool, it's also Weight Watchers friendly!
-And this recipe was the inspiration for my Chocolate Zucchini Biscotti.
+Well, chocolate, of course!
+That is how this Chocolate Biscotti recipe was born.
+And this recipe was also the inspiration for my Chocolate Zucchini Biscotti.

 Jump to: